WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/Quezzies.md

 ## How many toddlers could you fight off bare-handed?

 ## Which poisonous plant would you turn edible if you could?

-## If You were a kitchen utensil/appliance which one would you be and why?

 ### If You Had To Fight A Celebrity To The Death Which one
 You Can Have Whatever You Want But Theyre Juist Going To Be Them On A Tuesday